The forensic spray that is helping to combat violence against women

 “With the substance, we can track someone back to a location.
 We’ll know who the perpetrator is and also who the victim is.”

-“What we’re telling the abuser is that if you go back to that address and violate these conditions, you’ll be forensically tagged.”
+“What we’re telling the attacker is that if you go back to that address and violate these conditions, you will be forensically tagged.”

 The West Yorkshire, South Yorkshire and Staffordshire Police Departments are using the kit, which costs around £150 a month per person, as part of their domestic violence strategy.